sigbuild/sigbuild.github.io/README.md

 ## Scripts

 This is a React application built via create-react-app.
+The only dependency is yarn, which can be added via `npm i yarn -g`.
 Helpful scripts include:

 ### `yarn start`